Dr. Kim Schrier called it her "birth" story -- but this one was about the birth of her political candidacy.

 Interested in Midterm Elections?Add Midterm Elections as an interest to stay up to date on the latest Midterm Elections news, video, and analysis from ABC News.

-“”I am a pediatrician through and through
+“”I am a pediatrician through and through.

-"That was really the last straw, for me, because we all deserve better," Schrier told a crowd of union workers during a campaign event last week.
+"That was really the last straw, for me, because we all deserve better," Schrier told a crowd of union workers during a campaign event last spring.
 She talked about needing Congress as a check on Trump, too.

 "Reichert wasn't doing it, and so I decided to run against him," she said.
 "That's why I'm stepping up.”

 The way Shrier talked about the 2016 election as a turning point sounded similar to dozens of other first-time female candidates around the country who've also decided to put their other careers on hold and run for office.

 "I am a pediatrician through and through," Schrier told ABC News during an interview at her home in Sammamish, Washington.
 "My life, as I envisioned it, was to take care of children and teenagers in my practice and simply retire and then teach medicine.